Advanced Engineering and Talented IT student Programs

 This course will give students insights into the processes of business planning, requiring them to define business environments, analyse business situations, develop specific business objectives, plan and implement strategies and actions and evaluate their results.
 Students work in teams in order to effectively simulate professional practice.
 The course concludes with a public presentation of the business plans, in the form of a 'pitch' to potential investors.

 Year 3 Engineering Technology Education

-Students will work in a group to develop an educational unit for Year 9 High School students which will involve then in some aspect of engineering science or technology.
-At the same time, students have a fantastic opportunity to raise an awareness of, and an interest in, engineering.
-The units will need to be designed with due regard to the teaching and learning process.
+Students will work in a group to develop an educational unit for Year 9 High School students which will involve them in some aspect of engineering science or technology.
+At the same time, students have a fantastic opportunity to raise awareness of, and an interest in, studying engineering.
+The units need to be designed with due regard to the teaching and learning process.
 Activities undertaken reflect aspects of professional engineering practice.

 Year 4 Interdisciplinary Project